Chambras/SimpleICDemo/README.md

 ## VM Authentication

-Linux uses key based authentication and it assumes you already have a key and you can configure the path using the _devRHPublicKey_ variable in _`variablesDevRHVM.tf`_ You can create one using this command:
+Linux uses key based authentication and it assumes you already have a key and you can configure the path using the _devRHsshKeyPath_ variable in _`variablesDevRHVM.tf`_ You can create one using this command:

 ```ssh
 ssh-keygen -t rsa -b 4096 -m PEM -C vm@mydomain.com -f ~/.ssh/vm_ssh